jdharrisnz/tailwindcss-preset-blueprintjs/README.md

 ### Colors

-**Named Colors:** These all match the [colors](https://blueprintjs.com/docs/#core/colors) docs, with the exception that the numbered versions should be written with a dash before the number.
-For example, `bg-bp5-gray-2`.
+**Named Colors:** These all match the [colors](https://blueprintjs.com/docs/#core/colors) docs, with the exceptions noted above.
+The numbered versions should be written with a dash between the color and the number, for example, `bg-bp5-gray-2`.

-**Semantic Colors:** For colors with `color` in the original name, this has been left in, since Tailwind's color class names only read correctly if the color used is the name of an actual color.
+**Semantic Colors:** These all match the [variables](https://blueprintjs.com/docs/#core/variables.color-aliases) docs, with the exceptions noted above.
+For colors with `color` in the original name, this has been left in, since Tailwind's color class names only read correctly if the color used is the name of an actual color.

 ### Shadows